This lesson is continued from Lesson I and focuses on the ant’s life cycle, habits and anatomy.

 Ant Anatomy Activity

-Fill in the blank activity from Ask a Biologist.
+Fill in the blank activity from Ask a Biologist at Arizona State University.

-Closeup of a black ant head.
+Closeup of a black ant head at the University of Hawaii.
 See the feeler?

 An article from Answers in Genesis explaining how they communicate.